kcrary/istari/docs/case.md

   no bindings.
 Normally `sym` is the empty symbol.
 In the parser it is written `$marker \ sym \`.

-- `nat` matches against natural number literals, producing a binding of the corresponding int.
+- `whatNat` matches against natural number literals, producing a binding of the corresponding int.
 In the parser it is written `nat?`.

-- `integer` matches against integer literals, producing a binding of the corresponding integer.
+- `whatInteger` matches against integer literals, producing a binding of the corresponding integer.
 In the parser it is written `integer?`.

+- `whatSymbol` matches against symbol literals, producing a binding of the corresponding symbol.
+In the parser it is written `symbol?`.

 ##### Other term combinators